 James R. Hart, President Jim Hart holds a B.M. in Sacred Music from Oral Roberts University, an M.M. in Trumpet Performance from the University of Tulsa, and a D.W.S. from the Institute for Worship Studies where he graduated with the Alphas--the first graduating class in 2002.
 He was critical to the formation of IWS in Florida and has held administrative responsibilities since its inception in 1999.
 He is a professional trumpeter, choral director, and a published composer/arranger, songwriter and author.
-He has served in church music ministry for over 30 years, most recently as Director of Music and Arts ministries at Grace Episcopal Church and New Grace Church/Grace Anglican Church in Orange Park, Florida, from 1993 to 2008.
+He has served in church music ministry for approximately 40 years, including his current position as Choir Director at Grace Anglican Church in Fleming Island, FL.
 Dr. Hart and his wife, Carol, have three daughters.